Intervention/docs/image/v3/introduction/formats.md

 ## Colorspaces

-The available colorspaces are primarily determined by the driver in use.
-The Imagick driver is compatible with RGB and CMYK colorspaces, while the GD driver only supports the RGB colorspace.
-The default colorspace for newly created images is RGB.
+The available color spaces are primarily determined by the driver used.
+The Imagick driver is compatible with RGB and CMYK color spaces, while the GD driver only supports RGB.
+The default color space for newly created images is RGB.

-When using the GD driver in Intervention Image to read CMYK images, they will be automatically converted to the RGB colorspace, which can lead to color deviations.
+When using the GD driver in Intervention Image to read CMYK images, they will be automatically converted to the RGB color space, which may result in color deviations.

-Because the GD Driver does not support CMYK color space by default, it is not recommended to use it with CMYK images.
+Since the GD driver does not support the CMYK color space by default, it is not recommended to use it with CMYK images.

 Read how to read an modify colorspace in the section about [Meta